lexin-chen/md-starters/how-to-dock.md

 	- Add in hydrogen and standard charges
 	- Save it as ```<ligand>.mol2``` files
 - Creating psf files for the ligand
-	- Load the mol2 files from step 15 on CHARMM-GUI Input Generator
+	- Load the mol2 files from last step on CHARMM-GUI Input Generator
 		- Check guess connectivity on the next page
 		- Download the ```.tgz``` file to your directories
 - Creating force field for the ligand